 Not everyone favors reading at night.
 Some feel that it can be overstimulating and might even hinder you from falling asleep.
 For myself, I’ve found it to have the exact opposite effect.

 Reading a book is not like looking at a cell phone.
 The cell phone screen does indeed keep me awake.
 Reading a book, on the other hand, when I’m sleepy, makes me even sleepier.
 It quickly shows me just how ready for bed I really am.

 Scientific research bears this out too: Studies show that reading a real paper book at night reduces stress, improves the quality of your sleep, and can even help you fall asleep faster.
 Reading (paper books) has other amazing benefits too according to the research, like lowering your cortisol levels, sharpening your cognitive functioning, and even expanding your ability to empathize with others.

 But I do find it’s important to rotate the books on my night table so that they don’t gather dust, and this brings me to my fourth and final principle for making a bedroom into a sanctuary.
-This one is the bottom line, the prime factor, the one before the zeroes, the most commonsensical of all, and the one principle that is absolutely necessary for all the others to activate:
+This one is the bottom line, the prime factor, the most commonsensical of all, and the one principle that is absolutely necessary for all the others to activate…